 Step 4: Collect bumble bee data

-After bees are cooled for several minutes (5-10min), their movement will be slow enough that you can easily photograph them.
+After bees are cooled for several minutes (5-10min, the larger the bee, the longer they can take to slow down), their movement will be slow enough that you can easily photograph them.
 This can be done by placing the chilled bee on a flat surface with high contrast; the back of a data sheet or blank white paper on a clipboard works great in the field.
 The most important regions to document on a bumble bee are the head, thorax, and top and bottom of the abdomen.
 A detailed photo of the face, including the “cheek” length is also important.
 To take clear, in-focus photographs of each bee we recommend using a camera with a macro lens setting (look for a flower icon) or a smartphone, see tips here.
-A maximum of 3 photos per bee may be uploaded.
+A maximum of 5 photos per bee may be uploaded.
 Be sure to document how many photos you take of each bee, and note the file names on the data sheet.

 Special note: If you have completed advanced bumble bee identification training or have experience with bumble bee identification, contact your Program Coordinator for a different protocol where you can take representative photos of easily identifiable bumble bee species including impatiens, bimaculatus, griseocollis, and ternarius.
 Based on previous work, these species will comprise ~80% of the bees you will see.
 You will also be given different instructions for data entry